maxx-zueff/hardwayenglish/README.md

 ## Conclusion

-Every sweet Victory requires hard patience and experience.
-I can't see any easy way of learning english.
-You should repeat rules and work pretty hard out.
-If you don't like my idea, you can leave my website alone.
+I can't see any easy way of learning English (and any language to be honest).
+You should repeat rules without forgetting what you have learnt previously, and that can be achieved only through annoying hard work and patience.
+I want to help you and others, who has hard times learning English.